Workers’ Compensation Lawyer in Columbia Settling Your Case and Recovering Compensation for Your Painful Workplace Injuries

 Managing a workplace injury is an ordeal in and of itself.
 Imagine your surprise when your worker’s compensation claim is denied when you need to cover groceries, medical treatment, and other expenses as part of your everyday life and recovery.

 Settling for a rejection of a worker’s compensation claim could mean a catastrophic financial situation for you and your family—and Lee Injury Law, LLC won’t let that happen.
-What could be a mountain for you to move is simply a speed bump for our team as we help victims of workplace accidents prove their case, negotiate on their behalf and settle their claims.
+What could be a mountain for you to move is simply a speed bump for our team as we help victims of workplace accidents prove their cases, negotiate on their behalf, and settle their claims.

 As an employee, you have rights if you get injured on company time.
 The Worker’s Compensation Act in South Carolina says that if an employee experiences injuries due to an accident during their employment, the individual is eligible to recover medical expenses and temporary compensation for any lost wages and permanent disability benefits in more severe cases where permanent injuries are involved.